X-Carve or Shapeoko?

 If you prefer linear rails over V wheels, the Shapeoko Pro is a good option as well.

 Both machines can cut through the usual suspects, hardwood, softwood, MDF, plastic, PCB, and other non-metals.

 But this is expected with desktop routers in this category.

 But a lot of people like to use these CNC routers for cutting aluminum as well.
 So how do they compare in their ability to cut aluminum?

-Carbide 3D advertises that the Shapeoko can mill aluminum (6061 alloy), copper, brass and even steel.
+Carbide 3D advertises that the Shapeoko can mill aluminum (6061 alloys), copper, brass, and even steel.

-They provide the following feeds and speeds numbers for milling each of them.
+They provide the following feeds and speed numbers for milling each of them.

-There a number of Shapeoko users on the Carbide 3D forum who make excquisite products from aluminum.
+There a number of Shapeoko users on the Carbide 3D forum who make exquisite products from aluminum.

 Also, Carbide 3D has a number of videos showing you how to mill aluminum and steel with the Shapeoko.

 Another point to note is that most of those videos by Carbide 3D are done using the Shapeoko 3, and Shapeoko 4 is a stiffer, better much-upgraded version of the Shapeoko 3.